yetanotherco/yet-another-bridge/contracts/README.md

 ### Second alternative: manual deploy and connect of Escrow and YABTransfer

-This may be better suited for you if you plan to change some of the automatically declared .env vars, or if you simply want to make sure you understand the process.
+This may be better suited for you if you plan to change some of the automatically declared variables, or if you simply want to make sure you understand the process.

 1. Declare and Deploy: We sequentially declare and deploy the contracts.